CRIB-project/TSrim/README.md

   - It may take even hours for 3132 nuclides
 - One can select to run or not to run the SR.exe part, and fitting part in get_sr_fit_prm.pl, respectively.

-Original SRIM range files (named like 4He_in_havar.txt, etc.) are also available here [range_link](https://www.dropbox.com/scl/fo/3nqo5lhjq3vgqpbyoymmv/AB7X6ewIv6IBYjoZaQ5-7SU?rlkey=bzidq0fdmj2k8zfeh3j3rdsqu&st=6leer867&dl=0) which are created by the get_sr_fit_prm.pl macro.
+Original SRIM range table files (named like 4He_in_havar.txt, etc.) are also available here [range_link](https://www.dropbox.com/scl/fo/3nqo5lhjq3vgqpbyoymmv/AB7X6ewIv6IBYjoZaQ5-7SU?rlkey=bzidq0fdmj2k8zfeh3j3rdsqu&st=6leer867&dl=0) which are created by the get_sr_fit_prm.pl script.
-They are out of git management since they are as many files as number of nuclides in the mass table (mass2020.dat) up to Uranium (= 3132!) for each material, and not directly used by TSrim.
-The range list may be added sometimes.
+They are set out of git management since there are as many files as number of nuclides in the mass table (mass2020.dat) up to 243U (= 3132!) for each material, and not directly used by TSrim.

 # See also
 [SRIM on ROOT](https://docs.google.com/presentation/d/1v2fcSzfREJnktkHS7z6tXroHQbBpR1BSlsRj4ryszQc/edit?usp=sharing) for details.